torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelfae.md

 ## Xhal'fae

-Originating from the Æl'xhal, inhabit the jungle in the northwestern reaches of Xuon and the nearby islands.
+Originating from the Ã†l'xhal, inhabit the jungle in the northwestern reaches of Xuon and the nearby islands.
 Comprised of various feline tribes (jaguars, leopards, tigers).
 Most Xhal'fae take on a humanoid form, but with notable animal features.
 They are competent